hogintosh/PacManBot/project/report1.md

 If the estimated transformation exceeds what the TurtleBot could physically accomplish in that time, the update will be treated as a LiDAR or SLAM misalignment, and the system will trigger an emergency stop.
 This method functions as a localization sanity check, ensuring the robot does not continue moving when its pose estimate becomes physically impossible.

 #### E-Stop Trigger Condition
+The E-Stop is triggered when:
+- the scan-to-scan pose transformation from SLAM exceeds the maximum physically possible linear or angular motion of the TurtleBot within the elapsed time interval

 #### E-Stop Response
+When the E-Stop condition is met, the robot will:

+- immediately publish zero velocity commands
+- halt all navigation activity
+- reject further movement commands until localization stabilizes or the system is reset

 ---

 ## 5. Git Infrastructure